inukshuk/citeproc-ruby/README.md

 work in Ruby version 1.9.2. only.
 CiteProc-Ruby currently passes approximately 350 of the 550 tests in the citeproc-test suite.

+Note: the citeproc-ruby gem is going to be integrated with the separate `citeproc` and `citeproc-js` gems; meanwhile, however, these gems are not compatible, so if you want to use the current `citeproc-ruby` gem, make sure that neither of the other gems is installed.

 Quickstart
 ----------